 VA medical facilities incorporate creative arts into their therapy programs to further the rehabilitation goals for both inpatients and outpatients.
 This annual competition recognizes the progress and recovery made through that therapy and raises the visibility of the creative achievements of our Nation’s Veterans.

-The 2021 National Veterans Creative Arts Competition is open.
+The 2021 National Veterans Creative Arts Competition is closed.
 Each VA facility determines their own local competition deadline dates with many deadlines as early as April and throughout the summer months.
 Veterans must work with a staff person from the VA facility where they are enrolled to submit entries into the competition.
 Be sure to check with your VA facility as soon as possible to find out dates for submission of entries into the local competition.
 If you need assistance in identifying the local point of contact at the VA facility where you are enrolled, please email our national committee at Arts4Vets@va.gov.